NorbertSchnell/bitalino-lsl-osc/README.md

 # Bitalino LSL bridge to OSC

-This Node.js code connects to Bitalinos OpenSignals (with *Lab Streaming Layer* enabled) to send out the incoming streams via OSC.
+This Node.js code connects to Bitalinos OpenSignals via TCP to send out the incoming data stream via OSC.
 A Cycling'74 Max patch shows how to receive the OCS data.

 ## Setting up